kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 ##### Per-namespace Parameters

-Authors of policy bindings may choose to specify cluster-wide, or per-namespace parameters.
-Normally, parameters will be searched for only in the `namespace` provided in the binding's `paramRef`.
+As the author of a ValidatingAdmissionPolicy and its ValidatingAdmissionPolicyBinding, you can choose to specify cluster-wide, or per-namespace parameters.
+If you specify a `namespace` for the binding's `paramRef`, the control plane only searches for parameters in that namespace.

+However, if `namespace` is not specified in the ValidatingAdmissionPolicyBinding, the API server can search for relevant parameters in the namespace that a request is against.
+For example, if you make a request to modify a ConfigMap in the `default` namespace and there is a relevant ValidatingAdmissionPolicyBinding with no `namespace` set, then the API server looks for a parameter object in `default`.
-However, if `namesapce` is not specified, the `namespace` for the request object can be used to search params.
-This enables policy configuration that depends on the namespace of the resource being manipulated, for more fine-tuned control.
+This design enables policy configuration that depends on the namespace of the resource being manipulated, for more fine-tuned control.

 ##### Parameter selector

-In addition to specify a parameter in a binding by `name`, you may choose instead to specify a matching label, such that all resources of the policy's `paramKind`, and the param's `namespace` (if applicable) that match the label selector are selected for evaluation.
+In addition to specify a parameter in a binding by `name`, you may choose instead to specify label selector, such that all resources of the policy's `paramKind`, and the param's `namespace` (if applicable) that match the label selector are selected for evaluation.
+See {{< glossary_tooltip text="selector" term_id="selector">}} for more information on how label selectors match resources.

 If multiple parameters are found to meet the condition, the policy's rules are evaluated for each parameter found and the results will be ANDed together.